The Catastrophe Hour: Selected Essays

 Description

-From the acclaimed author of The Unspeakable and The Problem with Everything comes a new collection of unputdownable essays.
+From the acclaimed author of The Unspeakable and The Problem with Everything comes a new collection of unputdownable essays: The Catastrophe Hour.

 ‘For the last five or six years, on many afternoons around 4 or 5 p.m., I’ve been overcome with the sensation that my life is effectively over.
 This is not a sensation of the world ending; it’s a distinct feeling of being at the end of my days.
 My time, while technically not “up,” is disappearing in the rearview mirror.
 The fact that this feeling of ambient doom tends to coincide with the blue-tinged, pre-gloaming light of the late afternoon lends to the whole thing a cosmic beauty, as devastating as it is awe-inspiring.
 As such, I’ve dubbed this the catastrophe hour.’